 Most people want to keep the quirkiness of an old home when they buy it.
 The most attractive part of an older home is that it’s not a cookie cutter home.
 The old home most likely has character and is super interesting.
 Keep the quirks of the home, at any cost.
 When you’re repairing an older home, you’re going to run into some weird things.
 Think about it, things were so different back then, homes were built differently.
 Put on your thinking cap and keep those quirks in the old home you’re renovating.
 Also, don’t be shocked if during the renovation you find some really odd things.
 Sometimes people didn’t know what they were doing when they were building houses.
 It could be a matter of convenience, such as what was available for home building, during that time period.

 7) Mix Modern Technology with Old-School Architecture

 Something that is really cool about technology is that you can use it to your advantage.
 You can make an old home a smart home.
 You can use technology to help you put in a heating and cooling system that works with the house.
 You can install amazing lights and use Alexa to help turn them on.
 Don’t be shy about turning that old home of yours into a modern technological masterpiece.
+You’ll probably need an internet connection to create a fully functional modern home, and if you’re based in Nebrasksa you should check out internet companies like Allo Communications.
 One thing about technology that you should know about, there is plenty of it!
 There is almost always a solution for a problem too.
 Do your research and you’ll have no problem intertwining history and the present together.